AndIAmSam/First-TCI-Project/SPECS.md

-# Sólo para desarrollo
+# Development Only

-# Configuración Técnica del Proyecto
+# Project Technical Configuration

 ## Frontend

 - **Framework:** ReactJS
 - **Styling:** Tailwind CSS
 - **Bundler:** Vite
-- **HTTP Client:** Axios (para la API)
+- **HTTP Client:** Axios (for the API)

 ## Backend

-- **Entorno de ejecución:** Node.js
+- **Runtime Environment:** Node.js
 - **Framework:** Express.js
 - **Logging:** Morgan
-- **Auto-reloading:** Nodemon (sólo para el desarrollo)
+- **Auto-reloading:** Nodemon (for development only)

-## Base de Datos
+## Database

-- **Gestor de Base de Datos:** MySQL
+- **Database Management System:** MySQL

-## Estructura del Proyecto
+## Project Structure

-El proyecto sigue una estructura típica de aplicaciones web modernas, con el frontend y el backend separados en directorios distintos.
+The project follows a typical structure of modern web applications, with the frontend and backend separated into different directories.

-├── frontend/ # Directorio del Frontend
+├── frontend/ # Frontend Directory
-│ ├── src/ # Código fuente del Frontend
+│   ├── src/ # Frontend Source Code
-│ ├── public/ # Archivos públicos del Frontend
+│   ├── public/ # Public files of the Frontend
-│ ├── package.json # Dependencias y scripts del Frontend
+│   ├── package.json # Frontend Dependencies and Scripts
 │   └── ...
 │
-├── backend/ # Directorio del Backend
+├── backend/ # Backend Directory
-│ ├── src/ # Código fuente del Backend
+│   ├── src/ # Backend Source Code
-│ ├── package.json # Dependencias y scripts del Backend
+│   ├── package.json # Backend Dependencies and Scripts
 │   └── ...
 │
 └── ...

-## Instrucciones para Ejecutar el Proyecto
+## Instructions to Run the Project

-1. **Configuración del Entorno:**
+1. **Environment Setup:**

-   - Asegúrese de tener Node.js y npm instalados en su sistema.
+   - Make sure you have Node.js and npm installed on your system.
-   - Instale las dependencias del frontend y el backend ejecutando `npm install` dentro de los directorios correspondientes.
+   - Install frontend and backend dependencies by running `npm install` within the corresponding directories.

-2. **Configuración de la Base de Datos:**
+2. **Database Setup:**

-   - Asegúrese de tener un servidor MySQL en ejecución.
+   - Ensure you have a MySQL server running.
-   - Configure las credenciales de acceso a la base de datos en el backend según sea necesario.
+   - Configure database access credentials in the backend as needed.

-3. **Ejecución del Backend:**
+3. **Running the Backend:**

-   - Para iniciar el servidor backend, ejecute el siguiente comando dentro del directorio utilice Nodemon para el desarrollo ejecutando `backend` : `npm run dev`.
+   - To start the backend server, run the following command within the `backend` directory: `npm run dev`.

-4. **Ejecución del Frontend:**
+4. **Running the Frontend:**

-   - Para iniciar la aplicación frontend, ejecute el siguiente comando dentro del directorio `frontend`: `npm run dev`.
+   - To start the frontend application, run the following command within the `frontend` directory: `npm run dev`.

-5. **Acceso a la Aplicación:**
+5. **Accessing the Application:**

-   - Una vez que los servidores estén en funcionamiento, acceda a la aplicación a través de su navegador web visitando la URL proporcionada por el servidor de desarrollo.
+   - Once the servers are up and running, access the application via your web browser by visiting the URL provided by the development server.